JBamberger/originstamp-android-api/README.md

 Note: OriginStamp only accepts SHA-256 in Hex representation.

 ## Get Hash Information

+The request looks up the hash information for a certain SHA256 hash.
+If the hash does not exist, OriginStamp will automatically create a new entry.

         // init OriginStamp API Client
         OriginStampAPI originStampAPI = new OriginStampAPI(